Sources of Funding for Repairs and Improvements to Church Buildings

 The William and Jane Morris Fund

-The Fund offers grants of up to £5,000 towards work concerned with the conservation of decorative features such as, stained glass windows, sculpture, furniture, internal monuments and tombs, and wall paintings in churches, chapels and other places of worship built before 1896. www.sal.org.uk/grants/morris-fund-conservation-grants/
+The Fund offers grants of up to £5,000 towards work concerned with the conservation of decorative features such as, stained glass windows, sculpture, furniture, internal monuments and tombs, and wall paintings in churches, chapels and other places of worship built before 1896. www.sal.org.uk/what-we-do/grants/

 National Churches Trust